Demystifying Mergeability: Interpretable Properties to Predict Model Merging Success: Introduction

 \section{Introduction}

-Model merging has emerged as a practical approach for combining knowledge across multiple fine-tuned neural networks without retraining.
+Model merging \citep{wortsman2022model} has emerged as a practical approach for combining knowledge across multiple fine-tuned neural networks without retraining.
 Given multiple task-specific fine-tuned models, merging aims to produce a single model that performs well on multiple tasks simultaneously.
 This is particularly valuable in settings where computational resources are limited or where a unified model is preferred over task-specific checkpoints.

 Despite its practical appeal, model merging remains highly unpredictable.
 Some model pairs merge seamlessly, yielding performance close to the average of their individual task accuracies.
 Others suffer catastrophic performance degradation due to task interference.
-This inconsistency motivates a fundamental question: \textit{what determines the compatibility between models when merged?}

-Recent work \citep{rahamim2026mergecausesmodelmergeability} has proposed that mergeability is an intrinsic property of individual models: if a model is mergeable, it remains so regardless of its merge partner, and they do not explore multiple merge algorithms.
+This inconsistency motivates a fundamental question: \textit{what determines the mergeability between models?} Recent work \citep{rahamim2026mergecausesmodelmergeability} has proposed that mergeability is an intrinsic property of individual models: if a model is mergeable, it remains so regardless of its merge partners.
+Notably, their analysis is restricted to the LoRA merging setting and is primarily based on KNOTS \citep{stoica2025knots} only.
 Under this view, the challenge reduces to identifying and certifying models with high mergeability potential.
 Complementary to this framing, we note that this perspective implicitly aggregates multiple sources of variation, including the properties of both merged models and the choice of merge algorithm, into a single scalar notion of mergeability.
-Consequently, it remains unclear how compatibility patterns may change across different merging methods or partners.
+Consequently, it remains unclear how mergeability patterns may change across different merging methods or partners.

 We test this hypothesis using a flexible, architecture- and method-agnostic framework that applies linear optimization over extensible sets of interpretable pairwise metrics.
-This approach serves as a scientific probe to isolate the geometric and functional properties associated with model compatibility, revealing how these requirements shift across merging mechanisms (see Figure \ref{fig:teaser}).
-We emphasize that our goal is not to maximize predictive performance, but rather to \textbf{unveil the underlying signals of successful merging}.
+This approach serves as a scientific probe to isolate the geometric and functional properties associated with model mergeability, revealing how these requirements shift across merging mechanisms (see Figure \ref{fig:teaser}).
+We emphasize that our goal is not to maximize predictive performance, but rather to \textit{unveil the underlying signals of successful merging}.